 Professor Maurice Mitchell

 Maurice Mitchell AA Dipl.
 Reg.
 Architect, is Professor, Architecture of Rapid Change and Scarce Resources (ARCSR) at London Metropolitan University and Director of The Water Trust (ARCSR) charity.
-Maurice teaches, researches and directs live projects in The School of Art, Architecture and Design at London Metropolitan University where he runs an Architecture MArch Studio.
+Maurice teaches, researches and directs live projects in The School of Art, Architecture and Design (AAD) at London Metropolitan University where he runs an Architecture MArch Studio.
 He has also taught at the Architectural Association, Oxford Brookes University and the Development Planning Unit, University College London.

 His area of interest lies in the narrative interplay between technical and everyday cultural factors in the production and sustainability of the built environment, particularly in situations of rapid change and scarce resources where new identities are forged in the process of remaking.